getodk/docs/src/sync-endpoint.rst

   - The default password is *admin* - it can be changed with the *LDAP_ADMIN_PASSWORD* environment variable in :file:`ldap.env`

   - The default readonly account is *cn=readonly,dc=example,dc=org*.
-  - The defualt password is *readonly* - it can be changed with the *LDAP_READONLY_USER_PASSWORD* environment variable in :file:`ldap.env`.
+  - The default password is *readonly* - it can be changed with the *LDAP_READONLY_USER_PASSWORD* environment variable in :file:`ldap.env`.
 This account is used by the Sync Endpoint to retrieve user information.

-Ther LDAP directory that you deployed with the instructions above is an :program:`OpenLDAP` server.
+The LDAP directory that you deployed with the instructions above is an :program:`OpenLDAP` server.
 In addition to the directory, a :program:`phpLDAPadmin` server is also deployed to help you configure the directory.

-If you'd perfer to use the :program:`OpenLDAP` command line utilities, they're installed in the OpenLDAP container.
+If you'd prefer to use the :program:`OpenLDAP` command line utilities, they're installed in the OpenLDAP container.
 These tools are accessible with this command:

-  - Linux/MacOS:
+  - Linux/macOS:

   .. code-block:: console